(Akita Prefecture, Japan)

 poured concrete planters, their own lime green bases perfectly matching the traffic island’s color.
 2 lamp posts are also to be found on

 the island, bookending the 3 young palms.
-Both lamp posts (in a slightly darker shade of green as the rest of the ensemble) support 3 spherical
+Both lamp posts (in a slightly darker shade of green than the rest of the ensemble) support 3 spherical

 glazed-white bulb casings in a design that—as a passerby once casually remarked—seems to emulate the victory platforms seen at Olympic contests